 - What strengths did you leverage in order to navigate challenges this year?

-After reflecting on 2020, it is now time to move forward into creating your vision for 2021.
-This is where we will leverage research to give us an evidence-backed path to make our 2022 vision a reality.
+After reflecting on 2021, it is time to move forward into creating your vision for 2022.
+This is where we leverage research to give us an evidence-backed path to make our 2022 vision a reality.

 Step 2 - Create your vision board.
 Your vision board serves as a physical reminder of your goals.
-BetterUp’s Shonna Waters, Ph.D., shares that mental practices like visualization can increase motivation, confidence, and even motor performance.
+BetterUp’s Shonna Waters, PhD, shares that mental practices like visualization can increase motivation, confidence, and even motor performance.
 Furthermore, researchers found that, in athletes, visualization was almost as effective as physical practice.
-Choose photos and words that will help you visualize the long term goals or habits you hope to achieve and the emotions you associate with them.
+Choose photos and words that will help you visualize the long-term goals or habits you hope to achieve and the emotions you associate with them.

 Step 4 - Understand your obstacles.
 Break down what’s needed to turn your vision into reality.
 For each goal, think about the obstacles that you’ll have to overcome, how you’ll do it, and how it will feel once you do.
-Find visuals that can serve as reminders of the strengths that got you through 2020.
+Find visuals that can serve as reminders of the strengths that got you through 2021.
 Was it friends or family that helped get you through it?
 Perhaps include a photo that reminds you of what keeps you moving forward when challenges arise.

-Well, although I may not have been able to give you a magic ball, I hope after walking through this quick exercise you feel empowered by your learnings from 2020 to create a clear vision for 2021 and know how you will make that vision a reality!
-Have a wonderful New Year and remember, we are all in this together.
+Although I may not have been able to give you a crystal ball, this exercise should have given you a clearer vision for how you want this year to go.
+I hope this quick exercise helps you feel empowered by your learnings and achievements from 2021 and confidence that you have a plan to make that vision a reality!

 Content Marketing Manager, ACC